AshwanthSai/SydneyFlix-Generative-AI/README.md

 Here is a working live demo: http://ec2-51-21-44-213.eu-north-1.compute.amazonaws.com/sydneyflix/

+Sydneyflix Documentation (High Level Design & Low Level Design) : https://docs.google.com/document/d/1pBgBPbBMO60-6_7gbj91j6n6Ci0ZEkLfDhCCxWZDkgo/edit?usp=sharing)

 ## 📝 Description
 Welcome to my project!
 Here's a brief overview of what inspired me to create it, the problem it solves, and what I've learned throughout its development:

 Motivation: My blind cousin had trouble choosing his favorite series on Netflix because his screen reader couldn’t handle logical instructions.
-This is a common problem for vision-impaired Australians (Vision Australia).
+This is a common problem for vision-impaired Australians Australians ([Vision Australia](https://www.visionaustralia.org/business-consulting/digital-access/assistive-technology-survey/overview)).
 I created an AI agent that accepts both audio and video inputs to help address this issue.

 Why I Built This Project: I wanted to develop a practical, user-friendly, and production-ready MVP to solve this pressing problem.